Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 begonias during summer

-Begonias are popular annual plants commonly used in gardens and household plants.
-They are generally easy to grow, take care of, and come in several varieties, making for pretty plants to keep.
+Begonias are popular annual plants commonly used in gardens and as household plants.
+They are generally easy to grow and take care of, and come in several varieties, making for pretty plants to keep.
 However, if you also have cats, you might be wondering if it’s safe to have begonias around them.

 Begonias are toxic for cats.
 In fact, all species of begonias should be kept away from your cat as well as dogs and horses.

-We’ll take a closer look at begonias and the toxic effects they have on cats and what the symptoms are if your cat does ingest any.
+We’ll take a closer look at begonias and the toxic effects they have on cats and what the toxic signs are if your cat does ingest any.
 We’ll also discuss what you should do if your cat consumes part of this plant.

 More About Begonias

 There are at least 1,000 species of begonias out there, and each variety is unique.
-The most common begonia is the wax, also known as a bedding and annual begonia.
+The most common begonia is the Begonia semperflorens, commonly called wax, bedding, or annual begonia.

 Other common varieties are the tuberous, cane, rhizomatous, rex, and even the strawberry begonia.
 Just so you know, the strawberry begonia does not actually grow strawberries – it just has similar leaves and growth patterns of the strawberry plant.

-Every part of the begonia plant is toxic for cats, although the most toxic part is typically the roots, so it’s crucial that if you have cats, your begonias should be kept out of their reach.
+Every part of the begonia plant is toxic for cats, although the most toxic part is underground, so it’s crucial that if you have cats, your begonias should be kept out of their reach.

 white begonias